Complete Guide to Cap Table

 A cap table is a tool used for startups or new businesses to show the ownership of the company.

 A cap table is a tool used for startups or new businesses to show the ownership of the company.
 This normally includes common shares, preference shares, options, warrants, convertible notes, and many others.
 It would have an effect on the founders, investors, employees and other third parties.
-These company transactions would ultimately allow you to determine who owns the company shares, how many shares each person holds, and dilution of share price over time.
+These transactions would ultimately allow you to determine who owns the shares, how many shares each person holds, and dilution of share price over time.

 As you can see, there are many variables involved in this process.
 This is the reason why the cap table was created to track this data.
 While it may be fairly simple at the beginning, as a company grows and attracts more investors through financing, initial public offerings, mergers and acquisitions and other transfers, it can become quite complex.

-The cap table would also include other important legal documents such as: Stock issuances, Sales and transfers, exercise of options, conversion of debt to equity and Cancellations.
+The cap table would also include other important legal documents such as: Stock issuances, Sales and transfers, exercise of options, conversion of debt to equity and cancellations.
 All of this data would be tracked from the beginning from the original founders, up until a company has been valued and added series financing, employee stock options, and share transfers.

 Cap Table: What type of shares are there for a company?

-Generally there are two types of shares that most people involved in a company deal with; common shares and preference shares.
+Generally there are two types of shares that most people involved in a deal with; common shares and preference shares.

-• Ordinary shares represent the ownership of a company, and shareholders with common shares are able to vote on important company policies and exercise their rights as the owners.
+• Ordinary shares represent the ownership of a company, and shareholders with common shares are able to vote on important policies and exercise their rights as the owners.
 However, they normally do not receive a fixed dividend and have less preference if the company goes into liquidation following a bankruptcy.

 Types of shares in company